CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 - `xw/src/main/scala/uk/ac/surrey/xw/extension/prim/SelectTab.scala` now works against `AbstractWorkspace` and only performs GUI tab selection when the workspace is a `GUIWorkspace`; in headless mode it intentionally does nothing.
 - `xw/src/main/scala/uk/ac/surrey/xw/extension/ExtraWidgetsExtension.scala` now uses NetLogo 7 extension loading behavior and `JarLoader(workspace).locateExtension("xw")` to find the installed extension folder.
 - `ExtraWidgetsExtension` has `primitiveMetadataFallback()` for metadata generation when NetLogo's `PrimsJson` calls `load` without a prior `runOnce`. `xw/build.sbt` now derives the widget jar list from `netLogoPackageExtras`, passes it through the build-only `uk.ac.surrey.xw.primitiveMetadataWidgetJars` system property, and the fallback reuses real `WidgetKind` classes to build primitive metadata.
+- `WidgetsLoader.loadWidgetKinds` still discovers externally authored widget jars in the installed extension layout under `widgets/<WidgetName>/<WidgetName>.jar`; this is covered by a focused test and is independent from `netLogoPackageExtras`.
 - `Writer` was moved away from deprecated Scala 2 publisher APIs and now has its own subscriber/listener mechanism.
 - Java collection conversions were moved from `scala.collection.JavaConverters` to `scala.jdk.CollectionConverters`.
 - Deprecated `Either.right` projections were removed where they caused Scala 3 warnings.